cityofaustin/Residential-Permitting/_projects/shed.md

 See Examples

-{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-plotplan-good.png" dont_image="/assets/img/diagrams/shed-plotplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, clearly note and draw to scale, make note of true north, draw straight lines, show new shed location on lot in relation to existing structures, draw and label all setbacks and easements, make note of multi-story structures, show the roof overhang with a dotted line, have all measurements clearly labeled, draw and label any trees over 19 inches in diameter, label any utilities, draw and label any concrete surfaces, label street name in front property, and put your address at the bottom." dont_caption="Make sure you don’t use any light-colored drawing utensils, draw structures or plot not to scale, leave off the scale or north orientation, draw crooked lines, leave out any existing structures, leave off any labels, leave off overhang, leave off setback or easements, leave off your address or street, or leave off any trees larger than 19 inches in diameter." %}
+{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-plotplan-good.png" dont_image="/assets/img/diagrams/shed-plotplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, clearly note and draw to scale, make note of true north, draw straight lines, show new shed location on lot in relation to existing structures, draw and label all setbacks and easements, make note of multi-story structures, show the roof overhang with a dotted line, have all measurements clearly labeled, draw and label any trees over 19 inches in diameter, label any utilities, draw and label any concrete surfaces, label street name in front property, and put your address at the bottom." dont_caption="Make sure you don&rsquo;t use any light-colored drawing utensils, draw structures or plot not to scale, leave off the scale or north orientation, draw crooked lines, leave out any existing structures, leave off any labels, leave off overhang, leave off setback or easements, leave off your address or street, or leave off any trees larger than 19 inches in diameter." %}

 #### 3. Floor plan or Structural Verification Report